Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 As humans, we’re predictable creatures and we all have social ‘defaults’ or ‘scripts’ that we tend to play out time after time.
 Unconsciously, we tend to repeat expected behaviours in given situations.

-We need to learn from this, identify what our personal ‘social script’ or scenarios about eating with others and, just like the director of a movie, decide whether or not the script or scenario needs changing or indeed entirely rewritten!
+We need to learn from this, identify what our personal ‘social script’ or scenarios about eating with others and, just like the director of a movie, decide if the script or scenario needs changing or indeed entirely rewritten!

 Think back over the social occasions you’ve been involved in during the last 6-12 months, events like: